MengshaLiu/realtime-crypto-data-streaming-DE/README.md

 - **Schema Management**: Employed schema registry for managing Kafka stream schemas, ensuring data consistency and compatibility across different services.

 ## Results
+#### Sample Output
 Based on a 10-minute test run, 113,125 transactions have been successfully extracted, transformed and loaded.
 The following screen shot shows the transformed csv file:
 ![sample data](sample-data.jpeg)

+#### Data Field Explanation
+- trade_id: Randomly generated string to identify each transaction
+- ticker: A short combination of letters representing a cryptocurrency pair between which the transaction is traded. e.g. "btcusdc" for transaction traded between "btc" and "usdc".
+- exchange_platform: In which pla
 ## How to Run

 1. Clone the repository: